 Join poet Lynnell Edwards

-This introduction to short lyric forms is a generative workshop.
+Introduction to Short Lyric Forms is a generative seminar for persons who aspire to write lyrically in various forms.
 Prose poem?
 Flash fiction?
 Micro-memoir?
 Non-lineated verse?
 All the above.
 Join poet Lynnell Edwards for a genre-bending exploration of short forms with maximum impact.
 In this generative workshop, poets and prose writers will read contemporary examples of short-form creative writing to spark inspiration for our own drafts.
-Lynnell will include a discussion of expansive publication opportunities to follow.
+Lynnell will also include a discussion of expansive publication opportunities.

 Lynnell is Associate Programs Director and Professor of English for the Spalding’s School of Creative and Professional Writing.
 Edwards holds the PhD in Rhetoric and Composition as well as the MA with Creative Writing Thesis, both from the University of Louisville.
 She is author of three full-length poetry collections, Covet, The Highwayman’s Wife, The Farmer’s Daughter, and the chapbook Kings of the Rock and Roll Hot Shop.
 Her short fiction and book reviews have appeared in New Madrid, Connecticut Review, Cincinnati Review, Pleiades, and elsewhere.
 Her poems have been featured on Verse Daily.
 Her forthcoming books are This Great Green Valley (chapbook, Broadstone Books, 2020) and The Bearable Slant of Light (poems, Red Hen Press, 2021).

 Please contact Kimberly Crum at email@example.com to inquire and enroll.